unicode-org/cldr/docs/ldml/tr35-numbers.md

 <!ELEMENT insertBetween ( #PCDATA ) >
 ```

 In addition to a standard currency format, in which negative currency amounts might typically be displayed as something like “-$3.27”, locales may provide an "accounting" form, in which for "en_US" the same example would appear as “($3.27)”.
+The locale keyword "cf" can be used to select the standard or accounting form, see [Unicode Currency Format Identifier](tr35.md#UnicodeCurrencyFormatIdentifier).

 ```xml
 <currencyFormats>